 In honor of Alcohol Awareness Month and as a leader in providing effective addiction treatment to those suffering from chemical dependency, we at Clearbrook would like to offer some insight into alcohol addiction, signs and symptoms, and what to do if you or a loved one is in need of help.

 What Is Alcoholism?

-Alcoholism is an addiction to the consumption of alcohol or the mental illness and compulsive behavior resulting from alcohol dependency.
-As alcohol addiction is a progressive disease, if gone untreated, it will not only cause much difficulty in the abuser’s life, but it can, and will become fatal.
+Alcoholism is an addiction to the consumption of alcohol or mental illness and compulsive behavior resulting from alcohol dependency.
+As alcohol addiction is a progressive disease, if gone untreated, it will not only cause many difficulties in the abuser’s life, but it can, and will become fatal.

 Not everyone who drinks alcohol becomes an alcoholic, but there are various forms of drinking behaviors that can become problematic.
 For instance, binge drinking has become a very prominent issue for both men and women.

 The National Institute on Alcohol Abuse and Alcoholism (NIAAA) defines binge drinking as a pattern of drinking that brings a person’s blood alcohol concentration (BAC) to 0.08 grams percent or above.
 This happens when men consume 5 or more drinks and women consume 4 or more drinks in a 2 hour period.
 According to the CDC, one in six American adults binge drink about four times a month each year.

 There are also “problem drinkers” to be aware of.
 According to the NIAAA, 72% of people have a single period of heavy drinking in their lifetime, which usually lasts for 3 to 4 years.
 Often times, this occurs during college, peaking between the ages of 18-24, and eventually phasing out.
 When a problem drinker is met with a consequence or reason to cut back on their drinking, they are able to change their behaviors.
 Some varying reasons can include employment issues, relationship troubles, or starting a family.